stevencohn/OneMore/README.md

 | Increase font size            | Cltr + Alt + Plus
 | Decrease font size            | Ctrl + Alt + Minus
 | Show XML                      | Ctrl + Shift + Alt + X

-<sup>1</sup> If text copied from Visual Studio is pasted as plain text instead of rich text
-when using the Paste Rich Text command (Ctrl+Alt+V) then look at the VS Tools...
-Options...
-Text Editor...
-Advanced, and tick the box *Copy rich text on copy/cut*.

 **Why?**